 - 1. Verify that the new tank has the correct tank designator.
 Change, if necessary, before wiring in Step 2. - 2.
-Connect wiring of new tank. - The master controller automatically adds the new tank's capacity into the total system capacity.
+Connect wiring of new tank. - 3.
+The main controller automatically adds the new tank's capacity into the total system capacity.